punitha-96/SmartBaseService/README.md

 This will execute the _up_ function in the pending migration files, making the corresponding changes to your database schema.

-(ii).In vscode,Rollback recent migration with:
+(ii).In vscode, Rollback recent migration with:

 ```bash
         npx sequelize-cli db:migrate:undo